 - Literal observation

 Remember the 1957 photo of Elizabeth Eckford and Hazel Bryan?
-Eckford was one of the first African-American students to attend the newly desegregated Little Rock High School.
-In the photo, you see her entering the school grounds while a throng of white students jeer, most prominently Hazel Bryan, teeth barred, enraged.
+Eckford was one of the first African American students to attend the newly desegregated Little Rock High School.
+In the photo, you see her entering the school grounds while a throng of white students, most prominently an enraged Hazel Bryan, jeer.
 The photo was disseminated worldwide within a couple of days, uncorking new support for civil rights.

 Here are the lesson procedures:

-Give students a hard copy of the Eckford and Bryan photo.
-To help them internalize the image, tell the learners to study it for one minute before turning it over and doodling a version of it from memory.
-Next have students write what they literally observe (What is pictured?
-What type of language is used?
-How is space used?) into a shared Google Doc.
+Literal observation phase: Give students a hard copy of the Eckford and Bryan photo.
+To help them internalize the image, tell them to study it for one minute before turning it over and doodling a version of it from memory.
+Next, have students write what they observe—what is pictured, how space used used, etc.—in a shared Google Doc.

-Copy all the student-generated descriptions from the Google Doc, paste them into Tagxedo, and then project the resulting collaborative word cloud for the class to view.
+Interpretation phase: Copy all the student-generated descriptions from the Google Doc, paste them into Tagxedo, and then project the resulting collaborative word cloud for the class to view.
 Invite students to interpret the word cloud while periodically re-examining the photo.
-(What are the most important words?
-Which words do you have questions about?
-Describe your feelings about the photo.
-What other images are you reminded of, past or present?
+What are the most important words?
+Which words do they have questions about?
+What other images are they reminded of, past or present?
 What messages are implicit and explicit?
-How did you analyze the photo?
-What do you understand now that you didn't before?)
+How did they analyze the photo?
+What do they understand now that they didn’t before?
 Then have students help you summarize the conversation.

-Direct students to legibly write about the image's relevance on notecards.
-(Does the implied purpose of the photo convey ideas that are important?
+Evaluation and application phase: Direct students to write about the image’s relevance on notecards.
+Does the implied purpose of the photo convey ideas that are important?
 How?
 Is the image biased?
-How so?)
+How so?
 Take the postcards and pin them around the Eckford and Bryan photo to create an instant bulletin board.

-To extend the lesson, show the following six-minute video that narrates how Hazel Bryan, as a twenty-year-old, apologized in person to Elizabeth Eckford.
+To extend the lesson, show the following six-minute video, which narrates how Bryan, as a 20-year-old, apologized in person to Eckford.
 The video features a contemporary photo of both women, mature now, arm in arm, smiling in front of the once infamous Little Rock High School.
-(Does the video alter your reactions to the original image?
+Ask students: Does the video alter your reactions to the original image?
 How?
 Will you approach other socially charged photos differently?
-Why?)
+Why?

 When reading was taught the traditional way, with printed texts, students accepted the authority of the author and received his or her message as a window on reality.
 In the 21st century, students need to respectfully question the author’s authority, articulate what is represented and how, and infer what has been excluded and why.